TheCarton/hex_turret/src/notes.md

 Soon:

+add health to everything

+make fireflies shoot at you

+add unit that creates small hex control field

+make factory spawn based on hex control

+make friendly fireflies

 update hexmap to be not dumb

-update to bevy 13

 add a character that is less terrible